dokku/dokku/docs/configuration/environment-variables.md

 ## Special Config Variables

 The following config variables have special meanings and can be set in a variety of ways.
+Unless specified via global app config, the values may not be passed into applications.
+Usage of these values within applications should be considered unsafe, as they are an internal configuration values that may be moved to the internal properties system in the future.

 > Warning: This list is not exhaustive, and may vary from version to version.